joelanders/QVst/README.md

 # Building
 Configure with CMake.
 No external dependencies required (except Qt 5).

-Compilation tested with MS Windows (Visual C++ 2013), and Qt 5.5.1.
+Compilation tested with MS Windows (Visual Studio 2017), and Qt 5.9.1.

 # Limitations
 This software is work in progress.
 MS Windows VST3 hosts only.